jchen312/DiodeShop/README.md

 - Inheritance

-To do:
+- Two-dimensional Array- need to finish implementing, but it will help display all of the data that will be collected.

-Multidimensional Arrays to store data of the Diodes
+Potential To Dos:

 Enhanced for loop to count the elements in the arrays